ministryofjustice/cloud-platform-infrastructure/README.md

   AUTH0_CLIENT_ID="xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
   AUTH0_CLIENT_SECRET="yyyyyyyyyyyyyyyyyyyyyyyyyyyy"
 ```
-The values are from the `terraform-provider-auth0` app
+The values are from the `terraform-provider-auth0` app on https://manage.auth0.com/#/applications

 1. To create a new cluster, you must create a new terraform workspace and apply the `cloud-platform` resources.
 Ensure at all times that you are in the correct workspace with `$ terraform workspace list`.
 ```bash